Brisbane Valley Highway (Ipswich – Harlin), Fernvale, upgrade pedestrian facilities

 Dedicated right-turn lanes, pedestrian refuges, reduced speed limits, and town entry treatments will improve safety for road users through Main Street in Fernvale.

-Improvements to approximately 14km of the Brisbane Valley Highway will reduce the rate and severity of crashes and improve traffic efficiency.
+This project involved improvements to approximately 14km of the Brisbane Valley Highway to reduce the rate and severity of crashes and improve traffic efficiency.

 The Brisbane Valley Highway provides a busy route for motorists travelling to Brisbane and Ipswich.
 Traffic incidents currently result in significant delays or road closures.
-The proposed road treatments will help to address these issues and provide a safer road network.
+The new road treatments will address these issues and provide a safer road network.

 This project is fully funded by the Queensland Government through its Targeted Road Safety Program.
 Investment ID 1465911